theverything/theverything.github.io/source/_posts/2013-06-03-fun-with-stripe.markdown

     gem 'stripe', :git => 'https://github.com/stripe/stripe-ruby'

 After updating the Gemfile, we will create a file in our rails `config/initializers` folder.
 Let's call it `stripe.rb`.
-Here, we will set up Stripe to use our API keys.
+Here, we will set up our app to use our Stripe API keys.

 ``` ruby stripe.rb
 Rails.configuration.stripe = {